mustafatoroman/VSTS-DevOps-Labs/Jenkins/README.md

 1. Jenkins, by default, listens on port 8080 using HTTP.
 To configure a secure HTTPS connection, an SSL certificate will be required.
 If HTTPS communication is not being configured, the best way to ensure the sign-in credentials are not leaked due to a "Man-in-the-middle" attack is by logging-in using the SSH tunneling.
 An SSH tunnel is an encrypted tunnel created through a SSH protocol connection, that can be used to transfer unencrypted traffic over an unsecured network.
 To initiate a SSH tunnel, the following command needs to be run from a Command Prompt.
     ````cmd
    putty.exe -ssh -L 8080:localhost:8080 <username>@<ip address>
     ````
     ![Connecting from Putty](images/ssh2.png)

-    **Note:** To initiate the above command, the Putty.exe needs to be placed in the path selected in the Command Prompt or the absolute path of the Putty.exe need to be provided in the command.
+   > To initiate the above command, the Putty.exe needs to be placed in the path selected in the Command Prompt or the absolute path of the Putty.exe need to be provided in the command.

 1. Login with the user name and password that was provided during the provisioning of the VM.